Sand casting: History

+In 1206, Ismail al-Jazari first described the casting of metals in closed mold boxes with sand.
 Sand casting molding method was recorded by Vannoccio Biringuccio in his book published around 1540.

 In 1924, the Ford Motor Company set a record by producing 1 million cars, in the process consuming one-third of the total casting production in the U.S. As the automobile industry grew the need for increased casting efficiency grew.
 The increasing demand for castings in the growing car and machine building industry during and after World War I and World War II, stimulated new inventions in mechanization and later automation of the sand casting process technology.